NJUBroccoli/njubroccoli.github.io/en-us/index.md

 ## About

 I received my B.Sc. degree in computer science and technology from Nanjing University in July 2020, and I am studying for an M.Sc. degree in Nanjing University.
-Now my research interests are program synthesis, program analysis, and software reliability.
+My research interests are program testing, analysis, and synthesis for end-user software (e.g., spreadsheet software).

 ## Education